-Recently we’ve posted the trick on how to remove Network from Windows explorer navigation pane.
-Today, in this article, I am going to share you the same trick for Computer or This PC link.
-The only difference between these two parts of the explorer navigation pane is the difference in the registry location of their roots.
+Recently we’ve posted the trick on how to remove Network from Windows Explorer navigation pane.
+Today, in this article, I am going to share with you the same trick for Computer or This PC link.
+The only difference between these two parts of the Explorer navigation pane is the difference in the Registry location of their roots.

 Remove This PC link in Explorer Navigation Pane

-Removing Computer from the navigation pane may not make sense to most of us; but in case you are using a multi-user Windows and do not want to let others access your system root files easily, then this trick might helpful to you.
+Removing Computer from the navigation pane may not make sense to most of us; but if you are using a multi-user Windows and do not want to let others access your system root files easily, then this trick might be helpful to you.

-If ever you find that your Explorer has been corrupted and find that this link has gone missing – then too you will find this tip useful, as you will have to simply do the opposite to get the Computer link back.
+If ever you find that your Explorer has been corrupted and find that this link has gone missing – then too you will find this tip useful, as you will have to do the opposite to get the This PC/Computer link back.

 To begin, you will have to open the Registry Editor.